This post may contain affiliate links. Please see my disclosure policy for details.

 Vilnius Viewpoints from Churches & Museums

-There are a staggering amount on churches in this city, over 700 churches in Vilnius in fact, so you’ll see them on pretty much every street corner.
+There are a staggering amount of churches in this city, over 700 churches in Vilnius in fact, so you’ll see them on pretty much every street corner.

 Some of these amazing buildings have bell towers which you can climb up to grab some views of the city!

-Also, there are some other museums which provide observation decks as part of your experience, which makes the entrance price just a little bit sweeter.
+Also, there are some other museums that provide observation decks as part of your experience, which makes the entrance price just a little bit sweeter.

 4. The Church of St John’s Bell Tower outside Vilnius University

 This tower in the Church of St John’s supposedly has the BEST view of the Old Town.
-But, I was really disappointed on my visit as it was closed in the winter months.
+But, I was really disappointed with my visit as it was closed in the winter months.

 I actually spent an embarrassing amount of time trying to find the entrance until I realised, LOL.

 This bell tower has unobstructed open views from its windows at the top which is why people prefer it over the Cathedral Square Bell Tower.
 It’s also in the centre of the old streets.
-So, you get to a birds eye view of the gorgeous roof tops, cobbled streets and church spires.
+So, you get a birds-eye view of the gorgeous rooftops, cobbled streets and church spires.

 If you’re interested this church was built in 1387, so it has a lot of history to tell and is worth popping in to have a look too.